 For even better control of your fridge’s temperatures, Café refrigerators with WiFi Connect will notify your smartphone if the refrigerator door has been open too long or if it has been left ajar.

 With a bottom-drawer freezer found on many French-door refrigerators, it can be difficult to keep your foods organized.
 It’s best to make sure that foods that you access less often are put on the bottom and in the back of the drawer area.
 Anything that you know you’ll need to reach for soon or often (i.e., ice cream or smoothie supplies), place on top and near the front.
-And if you’re freezing fruits, herbs, vegetables, or meals, don’t forget to label and date them so there’s no question when you reach in to grab them at a later date.
+If you’re freezing fruits, herbs, vegetables, or meals, don’t forget to label and date them so there’s no question when you reach in to grab them at a later date.